nico989/dncs-lab/README.md

 ovs-vsctl add-port switch enp0s9 tag=9
 ovs-vsctl add-port switch enp0s10 tag=10
 ```
 The first line creates switch called switch.
-Next three lines set interfaces of switch up.
+In the next three lines I set interfaces of switch up.
 Then I added ports to interfaces, instead of IP addresses given that switch works on Data Link level.
-In the last two lines I added ports to interfaces with their respective tags, because refers to VLAN.
+In the last two lines I added ports to interfaces with their respective tags, because they refer to VLAN.

 # Routing